jbernard/dotfiles/README.rst

 ``dotfiles`` is a tool to make managing your dotfile symlinks in ``$HOME`` easy, allowing you to keep all your dotfiles in a single directory.

 Hosting is up to you.
-Using whatever VCS you prefer, or even rsync, you can easily distribute your dotfiles repository across multiple hosts.
+You can use a VCS like git, Dropbox, or even rsync to distribute your dotfiles repository across multiple hosts.

 The repository can be specified at runtime, so you can manage multiple repositories without hassle.
 See the Configuration_ section below for further